 Great accessible UK weekend breaks: Manchester

-Manchester is one of the most exciting places to visit in the UK right now and whilst it is a modern city, it is also full of history as it is known around the world for being the birthplace of the industrial revolution.
+Manchester is one of the most exciting places to visit in the UK, and whilst it is a modern city, it is also full of history as it is known around the world for being the birthplace of the industrial revolution.

-Emma Campbell, who runs the What Emma Did blog, says Manchester is a thriving city that accommodates people with all tastes and mobilities.
+Manchester has something to offer to people of all mobility levels.
+Emma Campbell, who runs the Powder Rooms blog, believes that Manchester is a city that accommodates people with all tastes and mobilities:

 Best accessible attractions to visit